 Emissions to air at the station location will be greatest during the construction phase due to increased vehicle activity and the use of fossil fuels by the construction camp.
 Once operational, emissions to air will reduce significantly, although there will continue to be limited vehicle and flight activity at the station in support of scientific work and to re-supply the station.
+Aircraft will land at a snow landing strip located 2 km NW of the station area.
 Very low quantities of CO2 will be produced by the waste water treatment system.

-Fall out from combustion products generated at the station locality may result in impacting the flora and breeding bird colonies on Utsteinen Nunatak and the surrounding snow and ice.
+Fall out from combustion products generated in the station area may result in impacting the flora and breeding bird colonies on Utsteinen Nunatak and the surrounding snow and ice.
 There is the possibility of cumulative impacts to these systems during the lifetime of the station.
-The Sør Rondane are noted for frequent and persistent winds.
+The Sør Rondane are noted for strong and persistent winds.
 At Utsteinen Nunatak they are from an E to SSE direction (see Section 4.4 Climate) so emissions to air will normally be dispersed away from the Nunatak and the Sør Rondane generally.